It’s often advised that before any marriage you sign a prenup. But how do you bring that up with your future spouse?

 - Make sure the agreement is in writing had the signing has been witnessed by a lawyer.
 A copy of the contract should be kept with an independent lawyer, CPA, or in a safety deposit box.

 For advice on prenuptial agreements or divorce, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Source: The Knot, Wedding Money: How to Bring Up Prenup?, 2014